agentsystems/agentsystems/README.md

 **Self-hosted app store and runtime for third-party AI agents.**

 Most AI companies are building for the wrong future.
-They're optimizing for centralized APIs.
-But AI distribution is inverting: agents will run where data lives, not the other way around.
+AI distribution is inverting: instead of sending data to agents, agents will run where data lives.

 **Why the inversion is inevitable:**
 - Frontier models, open-source models, and local hardware all keep improving